CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 Notes: These files contain identity of peptides in the system
 - the sub_directory check: All files in here are for the users to check configuration, velocities, mass and energy of the initial system.

 ### II.
 Submit a job:
+*The following submission steps are writen for submitting job in Linux system.
+The command **nohup** submit the job to run in the background and still run the simulations when the user logs out.
+If using different system, the user will need to modify the script and use different submission command corresponding to their system.*
 To start the simulation, submit the bash script submissionscript.sh using the following command
-	**nonhup ./submissionscript.sh &**
+	**nohup ./submissionscript.sh &**

-Note: before submit the script, make sure that the script is executable **chmod +x submissionscript.sh**
+Note: before submit the script, make sure that
+1. Old file nohup.out is deleted
+2. The script is executable by using the command **chmod +x submissionscript.sh**

 An example of submissionscipt.sh is as follow.
-The script is written for linux system.
+The script is written for Linux system.

 ![Temp Doc/images/submissionscript.png](https://github.com/CarolHall-NCSU-CBE/Serial-DMD-PRIME20/blob/5eaa761bcdac4380ae3ee64845596951d801e78b/Temp%20Doc/images/submissionscript.png)